wp-plugins/bannerlid/readme.txt

 1. Copy bannerlid directory to your wp-content/plugins directory.
 1. In wp-admin go to Plugins > Installed Plugins
-1. Find 'Banner Boss' and click 'Activate'
+1. Find 'Bannerlid' and click 'Activate'
 2. See instruction.txt in the plugin root for more instructions

 == Frequently Asked Questions ==